Updated November 26, 2024.

 Foundation Award Committees - assigned to the Executive Director for Faculty Development, Recognition, and the Center for Excellence in Teaching and Learning and advisory to the Kennesaw State University Foundation

-Purpose: Members of these committees evaluate applications and select recipient of the following Faculty Awards funded through the generosity of the KSU Foundation.
+Purpose: Members of these committees evaluate applications and select recipients of the following Faculty Awards funded through the generosity of the KSU Foundation.
 There are five committees.

 Membership: